helidon-io/helidon/docs/config/io.helidon.security.providers.jwt.JwkLoaderConfig.md

 <td>
 <code>Retry</code>
 </td>
-<td>Retry configuration used when loading verification keys from a filesystem path or URI</td>
+<td>Retry used when loading verification keys from a filesystem path or URI</td>
 </tr>
 </tbody>
 </table>